Hungary promises teachers 34 percent pay hike, with more to come

-BUDAPEST (Reuters) - Hungary will raise the pay of 150,000 teachers from September by an average 34 percent and give further hikes every year until 2017, a government minister said on Wednesday.
+BUDAPEST (Reuters) - Hungary will raise wages for 150,000 teachers from September by an average 34 percent and give further hikes every year until 2017, a government minister said on Wednesday.

 The measure could help Prime Minister Viktor Orban’s Fidesz party to cement its comfortable opinion poll lead in the run-up to a national election expected next April or May.

-Zoltan Balog, minister for human resources, told a news conference that teachers’ pay would rise again in September 2014 by an average 10 percent, with further rises each year to 2017.
+Zoltan Balog, minister for human resources, told a news conference that teachers’ wages would rise again in September 2014 by an average 10 percent, with further rises each year to 2017.

 Primary and secondary school teachers earn an average 160,000 forints ($700) a year, according to a recent survey, below the overall Hungarian average of 230,000 forints.